shuyangsun/notes/cpp/modern_cmake_for_cpp/chapter_02/README.md

 Strings evaluated to `False`: `OFF`, `N`, `NO`, `FALSE`, `IGNORE`, `NOTFOUND`, `.*-NOTFOUND` (string ending in `-NOTFOUND`), empty string, zero.

 Conditional evaluations in CMake is very tricky!
 There are many unintuitive behaviors.
-Check out examples in [control.cmake](control.cmake) and be aware of the following DOs and DON'Ts.
+Check out examples in [condition.cmake](condition.cmake) and be aware of the following DOs and DON'Ts.

 ```cmake
 # DON'Ts